 House Lannister’s seat is in Casterly Rock, situated in the Westerlands.
 They’re actually considered the wealthiest house in Westeros with House Tyrell not far behind them.
 Why?
 The Westerlands are chock full of gold mines.

-In addition, House Lannister bolsters some of the strongest fighters in the seven kingdoms.
+In addition, House Lannister boasts some of the strongest fighters in the Seven Kingdoms.
 Jaime Lannister, anyone?
 Even when he lost his sword hand, Jaime still proved to be just as menacing as ever, albeit a mite slower in retaliation.
 Cersei Lannister is, undoubtedly, one of the most cunning minds in Game of Thrones.

 House Lannister is not short on intellect nor are they bereft of unmitigated loyalty.
 They know how to play the game of thrones and they’re not afraid to get their hands dirty in the process.
 This house will do whatever it takes to gain total supremacy over Westeros.
 Tywin Lannister is proof positive that House Lannister is not to be trifled with.